University of North Carolina at Charlotte

 Explore More

-See your match score for UNC Charlotte
+See your match score for University of North Carolina at Charlotte

 Find out how you compare to admitted students with a personalized admission assessment.